ws-cd/ws-cd.github.io/docs/tutorial/form.md

 In the pop-up Slot window, we need to pay attention to the input `Slot Name`、`Slot Question` and `Description`
 - Slot Name     : Fill in the name of the Slot `fruit_type` (enter the name and press Enter to create)
 - Slot Question : A sentence to prompt the user to enter the information in the question.
-- Description   : The prompt tell GPT how to fill the slot value from the user utterance.
+- Description   : The Prompt used by GPT tells GPT how to extract Slot from user input.

 ![img_6.png](/assets/images/tutorial/form/form_fruit_create_flow-6.png)